 This paper is concerned with the evaluation of the achievable spectral efficiency (ASE) of SCM schemes operating over MIMO links at mmWave frequencies.
 We consider two possible transceiver architectures: (a) SCM with linear minimum mean square error (LMMSE) equalization in the time domain for intersymbol interference removal and symbol-bysymbol detection; and (b) SCM with cyclic prefix and FFTbased processing and LMMSE equalization in the frequency domain at the receiver.
-By adopting, inspired by [13], [14], a modified statistical MIMO channel model for mmWave frequencies, and using the simulation-based technique for computing information-rates reported in [15], we thus provide a preliminary assessment of the achievable spectral efficiency (ASE) that can be reasonably expected in a scenario representative of a 5G environment, studying also the impact of different pulse-shaping filters at the transmitter and at the receiver.
+By adopting, inspired by [13], [14], a modified statistical MIMO channel model for mmWave frequencies, and using the simulation-based technique for computing information-rates reported in [15], we thus provide a preliminary assessment of the achievable spectral efficiency (ASE) that can be reasonably expected in a scenario representative of a 5G environment.
 Our results show that, for distances less than 100 meters, and with a transmit power around 0dBW, mmWave links exhibit good performance and may provide spectral efficiency quite close to the theoretical maximum values; for larger distances instead, either large values of the transmit power or a large number of antennas must be employed to overcome the distance-dependent increased attenuation.